 Different majors have unique second language requirements.
-Check with your adviser if you are not sure whether you have a language requirement or to confirm what your requirement looks like.
+Check with your advisor if you are not sure whether you have a language requirement or to confirm what your requirement looks like.
 Then choose the option below that is best for you.

 Options for completing the second language requirement

 - WebCAPE Test.
 If you studied a second language in high school, or if you have some prior knowledge, you should take a placement test before enrolling in a language course at UA Little Rock.
 The test is free and your score is available immediately.
 WebCAPE (Computer Adaptive Placement Exam) tests your vocabulary, reading, comprehension, and grammar knowledge.
 There is no listening or speaking section.
 You may take the test only once.
 The CAPE test is administered through the Office of Testing Services.
 To register to take the WebCAPE test for Spanish or French, please visit Testing Services Exam Registration or contact the Director of Testing Service at email@example.com to be sent a link.

 |If your Spanish WebCAPE score is:||You should enroll in:|